hbustamante8/School_District_Analysis/README.md

-  * Scores by school spending
+  * Scores by school spending:

      Only the ($630 -644) spending per student category range was affected when analyzing scores for spending ranges on students.
 The change was not significant or consistent.
 Below are the differences in percentages for before and after for the ($630 - $644) spending range per student.